 Application to Canadian organizations

 It is the GDPR’s expanded extra-territorial reach that causes us to consider how the full scope of the GDPR could apply to Canadian organizations.
 Under the 1995 Directive, non-EU organizations were required to comply only if they operated or conducted information processing activities through physical facilities within the EU.
 By contrast, the GDPR will apply to any organization, wherever located, that uses the personal information of EU residents to market products to, or “monitor the behaviour of”, such residents.
 This application extends to the processing of personal information whether within the EU or outside of it, by both data collectors and data processors.
 Clearly, therefore, the GDPR’s reach is significantly broader.
 Furthermore, in light of the GDPR’s imposing obligations directly on data processors, this extra-territorial reach will have implications for data processors located outside of the EU.
-In such cases, the data processor will be subject to the GDPR’s compliance requirements, as well as the data collector.

 What constitutes “marketing to” or “monitoring the behaviour of” EU residents?
 While mere accessibility to purchase products on a website is not sufficient, functionalities enabling EU residents to use a website, such as offering a service in a local language or providing pricing in a local currency, may cause application of the law.
 Information collected for purposes of behaviour monitoring must relate to activities of persons within the EU.
 Monitoring may include, for example, internet tracking or data collection for the purpose of profiling.
 If such activities are performed by a data processor, even if outside of the EU, both the data collector and the data processor will be subject the GDPR.